salzman-lab/MACHETE/README.md

 Please open and change the script createFarJunctions_SLURM.sh

-line31 - change your INSTALLDIR to the full path to the MACHETE script.
-Last char must be "/" line32 - change CIRCREF to the path to the reference libraries generated for KNIFE e.g. directory that contains hg19_genome, hg19_transcriptome, hg19_junctions_reg and hg19_junctions_scrambled bowtie indices. line41 - PICKLEDIR - please change this path to the path that you used to store the HG19exons directory above
+line40 - change your INSTALLDIR to the full path to the MACHETE script.
+Last char must be "/" line42 - change CIRCREF to the path to the reference libraries generated for KNIFE e.g. directory that contains hg19_genome, hg19_transcriptome, hg19_junctions_reg and hg19_junctions_scrambled bowtie indices. line44 - change this to location of the path of the downloaded reg indels line59 - please change this path to the path that you used to store the HG19exons directory (PICKLES) above

 Running MACHETE:
 First run KNIFE script completely to generate linear and scrambled junction reports and alignments.